TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 15/Exodus 15.25.md

 ---

-An he cried unto Jehovah; And Jehovah showed him a tree, and he cast it into the waters, and the waters were made sweet.
-There he made for them a statute and an ordinance, and there he proved them;
+Then he cried to Yahweh.
+Yahweh showed him a tree, and he threw it into the waters, and the waters were made sweet.
+There he made a statute and an ordinance for them, and there he tested them;